Ateneo de Zamboanga University: Campus organizations

-Ateneo officially recognizes over 150 clubs and organizations in its basic and higher education units, including 11 academic organizations that each represent its colleges and schools.
+The Ateneo officially recognizes over 150 clubs and organizations in its basic and higher education units, including 11 academic organizations that each represent its colleges and schools.
 College students with at least 12 units and a 1.5 GPA or higher are allowed to join campus organizations.
 Clubs and organizations are unique to each academic unit, while the university's concert band and glee club are the only organizations open to multiple academic units.

 The El Consejo Atenista, as AdZU's official student government, engages with other Jesuit universities' student councils in the annual Buklod Atenista National Leaders' Summit.
 They are also active in community initiatives, such as organizing relief operations during the 2013 Zamboanga City Siege and protesting against the implementation of mandatory Reserve Officers' Training Corps in the Philippines.

 Each academic unit has its own student publication, with the oldest being The Beacon Publications, founded in 1946.
 It mainly publishes online content through social media platforms and releases print editions in English and local languages.
 The Ateneo Communicators, an organization of the School of Liberal Arts, also hosts Radyo Atenista, covering and live streaming events during the annual Ateneo Fiesta.
 The university's peer-reviewed journal, Asia Mindanaw, is published by the research office.

 Athletics

-Ateneo's varsity athletics teams participate regularly at the Jesuit Athletic Meet (JAM), the Private Schools of Zamboanga Athletic Association (PSZCAA) Meet, the Zamboanga Peninsula Regional Athletic Association (ZPRAA) Meet, and the Catholic Educational Association of the Philippines (CEAP) Regional Games.
+The Ateneo's varsity athletics teams participate regularly at the Jesuit Athletic Meet (JAM), the Private Schools of Zamboanga Athletic Association (PSZCAA) Meet, the Zamboanga Peninsula Regional Athletic Association (ZPRAA) Meet, and the Catholic Educational Association of the Philippines (CEAP) Regional Games.
 Some of its teams also compete internationally, such as in martial arts competitions.
 Its mascot is the Azul Aguila, and its colors are blue and white.

 Athletics history

-Ateneo's first athletics teams were formed after the arrival of American Jesuits in the late 1920s.
+The Ateneo's first athletics teams were formed after the arrival of American Jesuits in the late 1920s.
 They competed during the annual intramurals and locally against other schools and American soldiers.
 The athletics teams were then disbanded in the early 1940s due to the war.
-After new athletics teams were formed, they started using the Blue Eagle as its moniker in the year the Brebeuf Gym finished construction, ahead of Ateneo de Manila.
+After new athletics teams were formed, they started using the Blue Eagle as its moniker in the year the Brebeuf Gym finished construction, ahead of the Ateneo de Manila.

-Ateneo Fiesta holds competitions between different academic units, faculty, staff, and alumni.
+The Ateneo Fiesta holds competitions between different academic units, faculty, staff, and alumni.